trans-travel/trans-travel/us/ca.md

 space, trans people should use caution, particularly in bathrooms, locker rooms, showers, etc.  Random and targeted attacks may occur, and trans people who report these attacks can expect to sometimes be misgendered by officials and public institutions.
+For instance, in December, 2024, in Riverside, a cis Black woman was chased out of a bathroom for being in the "wrong" bathroom, and a trans woman who was part of a group protesting anti-trans hate was physically attacked.

 Despite California's reputation as LGBT friendly, different localities may have different attitudes towards trans people.
 For instance, Calexico,